-Turning now to FIG. 2, the physical apparatus of one embodiment of a Customer-Based Product Design Module (CB-PD Module), which is detailed below, is illustrated.
-The following represents a reasonably complete set of user interface, electric power and communications input/output (I/O) features; not all of these need to be included simultaneously in any one CB-PD Module.
+Provide ongoing customer support and training that helps your product's users outperform the users of competing products, and following represents a reasonably complete set of user interface, electric power and communications input/output (I/O) features; not all of these need to be included simultaneously in any one CB-PD Module.
 On the front surface of the card 62 there are provided a display 40; an input/output (I/O) communications plug 42; an audio speaker 44; a plug for electric power 46; a microphone 48; a removable memory chip 50; additional I/O communications 51; a physical handle for the device 52; a wireless antenna 54; an internal battery for power 56 (which may be a rechargeable battery for portability, a non-rechargeable lithium battery for longer life, etc.); keys or buttons for entering letters and numbers 60; and keys or buttons for choosing functions or operating modes 58.
 In some cases there are two possible features that perform the same operation (some of these options include entering Customer input via the microphone 48 or by the letter/number keys 60, communicating with external devices via the I/O plug 42 or the antenna 54 or a removable chip 50, I/O communications with the product 42 and with the vendor 51, and communicating with the Customer via the speaker 44 or the display 40) and in such cases, only one of these features needs to be employed.
-In some cases a feature may be required even if it is usually nonessential (for example, if the type of RAM memory is present that requires electric power, then a battery 56 backup is required to power the Module when it is not powered by the product's electricity through the plug 46).
-In cases where the product contains the means to perform some of these functions, as will be illustrated in another preferred embodi-5 ment, it may not be necessary to duplicate those features in that product's CB-PD Module.
+In some cases a feature may be required even if it is usually non-essential (for example, if the type of RAM memory is present that requires electric power, then a battery 56 backup is required to power the Module when it is not powered by the product's electricity through the plug 46).
+In cases where the product contains the means to perform some of these functions, as will be illustrated in another preferred embodiment, it may not be necessary to duplicate those features in that product's CB-PD Module.